-To qualify for compensation you must be eligible under our rules which are made by the Financial Conduct Authority (FCA), the independent watchdog set up by government under the Financial Services & Markets Act 2000 (FSMA) to regulate financial services in the UK and protect the rights of consumers.
+To qualify for compensation you must be eligible under our rules which are made by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), the independent watchdogs set up by government under the Financial Services & Markets Act 2000 (FSMA) to regulate financial services in the UK and protect the rights of consumers.
 The rules tell us which types of claim are eligible for compensation, and limit how much compensation we are allowed to pay.
 Different rules and compensation limits apply to different types of claim.

 Once you discover there is a problem, contact us as soon as you can.
 If you are aware that we have declared a firm in default, you should claim compensation from us as soon as possible.

 No. The FSCS is a non-profit, independent organisation set up under FSMA.
 Our service is free to consumers.